mindbuttergold/.github/profile/README.md

 ## Code Contribution Guidelines

-**All repositories will have a link to the org-wide CONTRIBUTING doc with this same information on how to contribute, as well as the CODE_OF_CONDUCT**
+Refer to the [CONTRIBUTING doc](../CONTRIBUTING.md).
+All repositories will also have a link to this doc when you submit your first PR.

 Code should be clear, complete, and fully usable in real-world systems.
 It should align with mindbuttergold's [Guiding Values](https://github.com/mindbuttergold#guiding-values).